nfogh/articles/_posts/2024-03-16-code-coverage.markdown

 }
 {% endhighlight %}

+This example is a bit extreme, but in a large legacy code base, situations like this can easily occur.
 This test will have 100% code coverage of AddOne, but due to the missing expectation, it will not test anything.

-Hence, code coverage is not a metric for how much of your code has been tested.

-This example is a bit extreme, but in a large legacy code base situations like this can easily occur.

-# 100% code coverage does not ensure well tested code
+<div style="text-align:center; padding:20px; font-size:20pt">There is no direct correlation between <i>code coverage</i> and the amount of code that has been tested.</div>

+This doesn't mean that code coverage is a useless metric.
+Code with a high code coverage tends to be better tested than code with a very low code coverage metric.

+# Inconcievable!

+The problem is that _code coverage_ is a poor term.
+The issue stems from the term _coverage_.
+When you have in your head that something is "covered", you immediately think that it has been taken care of (testing wise).
+With code coverage, as we have seen, this is not the truth.

 Let's look at a different example: